 Surgery: European barberry contains a chemical called berberine.
-There is concern that berberine from European barberry might prolong bleeding, slow down the nervous system, and interfere with blood sugar control during and after surgery.
+There is concern that berberine from European barberry might prolong bleeding or slow down the nervous system during and after surgery.
+European barberry might also interfere with blood sugar control during and after surgery.
 Stop taking European barberry at least 2 weeks before a scheduled surgery.

 Do not take this combination

 Cyclosporine (Neoral, Sandimmune) interacts with EUROPEAN BARBERRY

 The body breaks down cyclosporine (Neoral, Sandimmune) to get rid of it.
 European barberry might decrease how fast the body breaks down cyclosporine (Neoral, Sandimmune).
 This might cause there to be too much cyclosporine (Neoral, Sandimmune) in the body and potentially cause side effects.